rm511130/PCF4CAS/README.md

 ### LAB-7: Namespaces and Role Binding for Developer Access

 In this lab we will cover cluster access, the creation of namespaces and role binding.
-You will get hands-on in a few minutes, but the first few steps are the responsibility of Operators and Administrators of the PKS platform.
+You will get to perform some hands-on work in a few minutes, but first we haave a few steps for the Operators and Administrators of the PKS platform.

 == Cluster Access